This pyOver example looks at the process from grid generation to execution and

 each case folder.

-// Mesh "Mesh": { // Folder containing definition files "ConfigDir": "common", // Grid type, dcf or peg5 "Type": "dcf", // List or dictionary of files to link "LinkFiles": [ "grid.in", "xrays.in", "fomo/grid.ibi", "fomo/grid.nsf", "fomo/grid.ptv" ], // List of files to copy instead of linking "CopyFiles": [ "fomo/mixsur.fmp" ] }
+// Mesh"Mesh":{// Folder containing definition files"ConfigDir":"common",// Grid type, dcf or peg5"Type":"dcf",// List or dictionary of files to link"LinkFiles":["grid.in","xrays.in","fomo/grid.ibi","fomo/grid.nsf","fomo/grid.ptv"],// List of files to copy instead of linking"CopyFiles":["fomo/mixsur.fmp"]}

-For example, if the case is poweroff/m0.80a4.0b0.0
+For example, if the case is poweroff/m0.80a4.0b0.0, this effectively runs

 the following commands.

-// RunMatrix description "RunMatrix": { // If a file is specified, and it exists, trajectory values will be // read from it.
-RunMatrix values can also be specified locally.
-"File": "inputs/matrix.csv", "Keys": ["mach", "alpha", "beta"], // Copy the mesh "GroupMesh": true, // Configuration name [default] "GroupPrefix": "poweroff" }
+// RunMatrix description"RunMatrix":{// If a file is specified, and it exists, trajectory values will be// read from it.
+RunMatrix values can also be specified locally."File":"inputs/matrix.csv","Keys":["mach","alpha","beta"],// Copy the mesh"GroupMesh":true,// Configuration name [default]"GroupPrefix":"poweroff"}

 This example just has Mach number, angle of attack, and angle of sideslip as